DrJimmFan/Neurofly/README.md

 ## What is the fly's “brain”?

-In NVFLY, “brain” is shorthand for the **FLY neural engine: a small, custom, fly-inspired software controller**.
+In Neurofly, “brain” is shorthand for the **FLY neural engine: a small, custom, fly-inspired software controller**.
 It is a living fly's brain, a reconstructed biological connectome.

 The engine has eight recurrent units per object.
 Each unit combines current sensory input with retained activity from the previous update.
 That internal state gives the controller a short-term memory: its response depends on both what it receives now and its recent activity.